imarshev/sinatra_customers_management_api/README.md

 This project is an API for managing a customer database.
 It has been developed using Ruby Sinatra and PostgreSQL

 ## Features
-API Key Authentication.
+* API Key Authentication.
-Creating new customers through a JSON API.
+* Creating new customers through a JSON API.
-Viewing customer details by ID.
+* Viewing customer details by ID.
-Paginated listing of customers with the ability to specify the number of items per page.
+* Paginated listing of customers with the ability to specify the number of items per page.
-Technologies
+## Technologies
-Ruby
+* Ruby
-Sinatra
+* Sinatra
-PostgreSQL
+* PostgreSQL
-Docker
+* Docker

-# Local Setup and Launch
-## Prerequisites
-Install Docker and Docker Compose.
-Ruby should be installed on your machine.
 ## Installation
 ### Clone the repository to your local machine:
 ```